All emergency services

 Most Australian travel insurance policies won't cover you for travel to Russia.
 Do not travel to Russia.
 See 'Safety'

-If you're not insured, you may have to pay 1000s of dollars up-front for medical care.
+You may have to pay thousands of dollars up-front for medical care if you're not insured.

 Do not travel to Russia.
-If despite our advice, you travel to Russia, consider your physical and mental health before you travel, especially if you have an existing medical condition.
-Consider whether you may be in a vulnerable category for COVID-19.
+If, despite our advice, you travel to Russia, consider your physical and mental health before you travel, especially if you have an existing medical condition.

 See your doctor or travel clinic to: